lwang144/Learning_Open3D/README.md

 # Learning_Open3D
 The examples included above are based on the tutorial from Open3D using both Python and C++.
 Open3D is a really good library.
 For the Pyhton tutorial, it's better to follow the [official Python tutorial](http://www.open3d.org/docs/release/getting_started.html), which is super great.
 These C++ codes are the exercise I did when learning Open3D.
-Hope this can help you when developing with Open3D!

 **Installation** [Getting started](http://www.open3d.org/docs/release/getting_started.html)